plutov/pliutau.com/content/working-with-db-time-in-go.md

 fmt.Println(myTime.Format(time.RFC3339))
 ```

-### It doesn't work with TIME column type
+### Limitation: TIME column type

-Notice that this doesn't work with `current_time`.
-If you must use `current_time` you'll need to do the parsing by yourself.
+Note that `parseTime=tru`e does not automatically convert the MySQL `TIME` column type to `time.Time`.
+The `TIM`E type represents a time of day or duration, not a full timestamp.
+You should scan `TIME` columns into `[]byte` or string and handle the parsing manually if needed.